ChristineLei/soul/doc/user-dubbo_en.md

 ---
-title: dubbo with soul gateway
+title: integrate dubbo with soul gateway
 keywords: soul
-description: dubbo with soul gateway
+description:integrate dubbo with soul gateway
 ---

 ## Features

-* This article is a tutorial for customer using dubbo service to integrate with soul gateway.
+* This chapter is a guide about integrating dubbo service with soul gateway.

 * Support alibaba dubbo（< 2.7.x）and apache dubbo (>=2.7.x)。

-* Pls start `soul-admin` correctly beofore integrating , and[Environement Setup](setup.md) is Ok。
+* Pls start `soul-admin` correctly beofore integrating , and [Environement Setup](setup.md) is Ok。

-## integrate gateway's plug-in that suppots dubbo
+## add gateway's plugin that suppots dubbo

-* Add these dependensies in gateway's `pom.xml`：
+* include these dependensies in gateway's `pom.xml`：

   * alibaba dubbo customer, replace the dubbo's version with yours as below，either with jar file of registration center.